djmtype/astro-xenon/src/demo/about.md

 > **Hold on!**
 > Question: What does *adaptive* grayscale even mean?
 > Answer: Basically, you can tint your grays.
+(Be aware of accessibility!)

 ![Xenon Default Grayscale](../../public/images/xenon-default.png)